Tips for a winning entry

 #9 Volunteer of the Year

-The judges are looking for volunteers who are team members or managers who are supported well by their organisation in terms of training, management and rostered hours to prevent burn out.
-This award is not for the founder of the organisation.
-Check out Frances O’Connell, our Volunteer of the Year winner in 2018.
+The Judges are looking for volunteers who are team members or managers who are well supported by their organisation in terms of training, management, and rostered hours to prevent burnout.
+This Award is not for the founder of the organisation.
+Check out Frances O’Connell, our Volunteer of the Year winner in 2018, Sue Quartermain, our 2019 Winner, Shelley Tinworth, our 2020 winner, and Lachlan Barnard, our 2021 winner.

 You don’t have to be a large rescue group or animal shelter with a significant budget to win an award or be a finalist.
-Small rescue organisations can be very innovative.
-It is all about what your organisation is doing that will get you noticed by the Judges.
+Small rescue or shelter organisations can be very innovative and impactful.
+It is all about what your organisation is doing that will get you noticed by our Judges.

 Photo: Jo Lyons Photography